e-gov/TARA-Doku/Ligipaasetavus_en.md

 The disproportionate burden exception applies to the following deficiencies:

+- The text spacing bookmarklet does not apply in the State authentication service.
+To use the bookmarklet, the content security policy (CSP) within the service would need to be disabled first using an appropriate browser extension.
+The service provider does not recommend disabling CSP, as it is a web security setting.
+This results in non-compliance with accessibility requirement 9.1.4.12.
 - The length of the State authentication service session is related to the session length of the authenticating information system, and as a result, it is not possible to extend the session in the State authentication service.
 The user must be able to complete the authentication in 30 minutes or restart the authentication process.
+This results in non-compliance with accessibility requirement 9.2.2.1.
 - The State authentication service defines a specific font style, which cannot be changed through browser settings.
 To change the font style, a separate browser extension, such as Font Changer, must be used.
-- The text spacing bookmarklet does not apply in the State authentication service.
-To use the bookmarklet, the content security policy (CSP) within the service would need to be disabled first using an appropriate browser extension.
-The service provider does not recommend disabling CSP, as it is a web security setting.
+This results in non-compliance with accessibility requirement 11.7.

 ## Keyboard navigation and data entry
 Navigation and data entry in the State authentication service can be done with a keyboard.